 Non-monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate when the fair value was determined.
 Non-monetary items that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.

 Changes in accounting policies

-There have been no changes in accounting policies and all accounting policies adopted are consistent with those used in the financial year ended 31 March 2022.
+There have been no changes in accounting policies and all accounting policies adopted are consistent with those used in the financial year ended 31 March 2023, except as discussed below.